-Bangladesh Marine Academy bears reputation of producing professionally sound, environmentally aware, prudent and polite Marine Officers.
-It grooms the young Cadets in accordance with the competence standards as required by the IMO STCW Convention.
+Established in 1962, the Academy bears 57 years’ long reputation of producing professionally skilled, environmentally aware, prudent and polite Marine Cadets.
+It grooms the young Cadets (after schooling of 12 years with HSC [A-Level]), currently 150 per year, through a regimental and residential education and training programme with English as the working language, in accordance with the competence standards (Nautical Science and Marine Engineering) as required by the International Maritime Organization (IMO – a UN Agency) STCW Convention.

-The Academy is committed to quality education and training and provides 3 years Pre-Sea Nautical Science and Pre-Sea Marine Engineering.
-In parallel, the Cadets are also provided with 3 years Bachelor of Maritime Science degree under an affiliation with the National University – Bangladesh.
+The Academy is committed to the mission ‘developing world-class maritime leaders’ and provides 4-years’ Pre-Sea Nautical Science and 4-years’ Pre-Sea Marine Engineering.
+In parallel, the Cadets are also provided with 4-years Bachelor of Maritime Science (Honours) Degree under an affiliation with Bangabandhu Sheikh Mujibur Rahman Maritime University, Bangladesh.

 Let’s go hand in hand – Bon Voyage!

 MarEngr.
 Sajid Hussain DSc MSc CEng CMarEng FIMarEST

 Governor, Board of Governors, World Maritime University, Sweden

 Council Member, IMarEST London